Enquire Today

 • Present persuasive closing arguments to the court

-See below to learn about some of the recently successful Extraordinary Driver’s Licence applications our Stevenson Legal lawyers have acted on.
+See below to learn about some of the recently successful Extraordinary Driver’s Licence applications Stevenson Legal has acted on.

 • Air conditioning technician, aged 33, lost their licence due to a low-range drink driving offence (second offence).
 Applicant’s partner was unable to work due to medical issues and loss of employment would have left the household with no income.